DeepSets and their derivative networks for solving symmetric PDEs: Symmetric neural networks

 For the approximation with classical feedforward networks, we used three or four layers and a number of neurons constant per layer equal to $10 +d$, or $10+2 d$ neurons.

 We use the ADAM optimizer (\cite{kingma2014adam}), with a batch size equal to $300$ for solving the approximation problem with quadratic loss function:

 with training simulations from $X$ $\sim$ $\Nc(0_N,1_N)$, and $\theta$ are the parameters of the network function $\Uc^\theta$.
-The number of epochs (ref) used is equal to $100$.
+The number of epochs (corresponding to the number of gradient descent iterations) used is equal to $100$.
 After epoch iterations of the stochastic gradient, the error \eqref{eq:error space} is estimated with $20000$ simulations.
 If the error is below a threshold equal to \num{1e-5} the optimization is stopped, otherwise a counter for outer iterations is incremented.
 The number of outer iterations is blocked at epochExt $=1000$ (meaning a maximal total number of stochastic gradient iterations equal to epoch $\times$ epochExt $= 100000$).

 In Tables \ref{tab:func1}, \ref{tab:func2}, \ref{tab:func3}, we report the accuracy reached (Error) and the number of iterations (Iter.) used to obtain this given accuracy: then a threshold equal to \num{1e-5} means that the optimization has been successful and the relevant parameter is the number of iterations used.
 A number of iterations equal to expochExt $=$ $1000$ means that the optimization has not been successful and the error reached indicates how far we are from optimality.
 For the feedforward case, we report the best result (``minimum" in table) and the worse result (``maximum" in table) obtained changing the number of layers and the number of neurons used.